 Valentine’s day is supposed to be romantic, but you know what’s not romantic?
 Being jammed into a table inches from another couple and paying for a set course menu for an exorbitant amount of money.
-While dining out is one of my favorite things to do with my husband, we prefer to have our fancy meal on some other night.
+While dining out is one of my favorite things to do with my husband, Aaron, we prefer to have our fancy meal on some other night.
 I am just realistic about my expectations for a romantic night versus the reality of the highly trafficked and lavish “holiday”.

 While I am grocery shopping I pick up some flowers to spruce up the dinner table.
 To set it apart from any weeknight dinner we step away from the TV and actually sit at the dining room table.
 We break out the nice dishes; make table settings with linen napkins (eco friendly anyway) and light some candles.
 No better way to unwind mid-week than at home with good food and in comfy clothes.
-Enjoy spending the time cooking together and working through a few recipes – it makes it all worth it when you get to sit down and enjoy the fruits of your labor together over some wine or a cocktail.
+Enjoy spending the time cooking together and working through a few recipes.
+It makes it all worth it when you get to sit down and enjoy the fruits of your labor together over some wine or a cocktail.